Diversity, Equity, & Inclusion

 DEI initiatives have been placed at the forefront across our programs.

-Tufts Medical School has created the Anti-Racism Committee as a standing committee in its bylaws.
+Tufts School of Medicine has created the Anti-Racism Committee as a standing committee in its bylaws.
 This group, reporting directly to the dean focuses on change and accountability.

 The DEAR Council (Diversity, Equity and Anti-Racism Council) focuses on our public health programs.
 They strive to provide oversight to ensure compositional diversity in students, faculty and staff, provide a climate of inclusion to all, and educate in cultural competency, social determinants of health, and health inequities in the curriculum.

 The Innovations in Diversity Education Awards (IDEAS) supports faculty to develop novel ideas to enhance our educational programs.
 IDEAS supports interventions aimed at addressing knowledge, attitude and skills in anti-racism, cross-cultural medicine and enhancing workforce diversity and student development.